Memnonia quadrangle: Ridges

 Ridges on Mars may be due to different causes.
 Long straight ridges are thought to be dikes.
 Curved and branched ridges may be examples of inverted topography, and groups of straight ridges that cross each other may be the result of impacts.
 These intersecting box-like ridges are called linear ridge networks.

 Linear ridge networks are found in various places on Mars in and around craters.
 Ridges often appear as mostly straight segments that intersect in a lattice-like manner.
 They are hundreds of meters long, tens of meters high, and several meters wide.
 It is thought that impacts created fractures in the surface, these fractures later acted as channels for fluids.
 Fluids cemented the structures.
 With the passage of time, surrounding material was eroded away, thereby leaving hard ridges behind.

 Yardangs

-Yardangs are common in some regions on Mars, especially in what's called the "Medusae Fossae Formation."
+Yardangs are common in some regions on Mars, especially in what is called the "Medusae Fossae Formation."
 They are formed by the action of wind on sand sized particles; hence they often point in the direction that the winds were blowing when they were formed.